-TWe focus on fiber to the antenna, primarily looking at cell towers, but also antennas mounted on rooftops, small cells and distributed antenna systems (DAS).
+OPTIMAL CONNECTIVITY has as clear focus providing passive Fiber to the Antenna (FTTA) cable solution.
+We are primarily looking at cellular towers, but also antennas mounted on rooftops, small cells and distributed antenna systems (DAS).

 FTTA tower connections are using fiber optic cables which offer reduced weight and cost alike.
 Cables with power conductors are also running up the tower.
 In many cases hybrid cable are used where optical fibers and copper conductors are in the same cable.

-Small cells are small integrated radios and antennas intended for small geographic areas.
-They cover frequencies from 700 MHz to 2.7 GHz with power output up to 5W.
-As these cells are smaller more installations are needed including power and fiberoptic connectivity.
+Small cells are small integrated radios and antennas are intended for small geographic areas.
+They cover frequencies from 700 MHz to 3.8 GHz with power output up to 5W.
+As these cells are smaller more installations are needed including power and fiber optic connectivity.